MaksTech/jest/website/versioned_docs/version-26.x/GettingStarted.md

 ### Using webpack

-Jest can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation. webpack does offer some unique challenges over other tools.
+Jest can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation.
+Webpack does offer some unique challenges over other tools.
 Refer to the [webpack guide](Webpack.md) to get started.

 ### Using parcel